 William IV died 27 days after Victoria's eighteenth birthday.
 Although William was unaware of this, Victoria disliked Conroy and she had objected to his attempt to exert power over her.
 As soon as she became queen in 1837, Victoria banished Conroy from the Royal Court.

 Lord Melbourne was Prime Minister when Victoria became queen.
 Melbourne was fifty-eight and a widower.
 Melbourne's only child had died and he treated Victoria like his daughter.
-Victoria grew very fond of Melbourne and became very dependent on him for political advice.
+Queen Victoria grew very fond of Melbourne and became very dependent on him for political advice.
 Melbourne was leader of the Whig party and although radical in his youth, his views were now extremely conservative.
 Melbourne had been a member of Earl Grey's government that had passed the 1832 Reform Act, but he had privately been against the measure.
 Melbourne attempted to protect Victoria from the harsh realities of British life and even advised her not to read Oliver Twist by Charles Dickens because it dealt with "paupers, criminals and other unpleasant subjects".

-Victoria and Melbourne became very close.
+Queen Victoria and Melbourne became very close.
 An apartment was made available for Lord Melbourne at Windsor Castle and it was estimated that he spent six hours a day with the queen.
 Victoria's feelings for Melbourne were clearly expressed in her journal.
 On one occasion she wrote: "he is such an honest, good kind-hearted man and is my friend, I know it."

 Some people objected to this close relationship.
 When on royal visits, some members of the crowd would shout out "Mrs. Melbourne".
 Lord Melbourne's old friend, Thomas Barnes, the editor of The Times wrote "Is it for the Queen's service - is it for the Queen's dignity - is it becoming - is it commonly decent?"
 In the autumn of 1837 a rumour circulated that Victoria was considering marrying Lord Melbourne.
 Queen Victoria wrote in her diary that she was growing very fond of Melbourne and loved listening to him talk: "Such stories of knowledge; such a wonderful memory; he knows about everybody and everything; who they were and what they did.
 He has such a kind and agreeable manner; he does me the world of good."

 In 1839 Lord Melbourne resigned after a defeat in the House of Commons.
 Sir Robert Peel, the Tory leader, now became Prime Minister.
-It was the custom for the Queen's ladies of the bedchamber to be of the some political party as the government.
+It was the custom for the Queen's ladies of the bedchamber to be of the same political party as the government.
 Peel asked Victoria to replace the Whig ladies with Tory ladies.
 When Victoria refused, Peel resigned and Melbourne and the Whigs returned to office.

 Soon after the return of Lord Melbourne as Prime Minister, Victoria saw Lady Flora Hastings, one of her ladies-in-waiting, getting into a carriage with Sir John Conroy.
 A few months later Victoria noticed that Lady Hastings appeared to be pregnant.
 When Victoria approached Lady Hastings about this she claimed that she was still a virgin and had not had a sexual relationship with Conroy.
 Victoria refused to believe her and insisted that she submitted to a medical examination.
 The queen's doctor discovered that Lady Hastings was indeed a virgin and that the swelling was caused by a cancerous growth on the liver.
 The story was leaked to the newspapers and when Lady Hastings died of cancer a few months later, Victoria became very unpopular with the British public.
 Soon afterwards an attempt was made to kill Victoria while she was driving in her carriage in London.
 Further assassination attempts took place in 1842 (twice), 1849, 1850, 1872 and 1882.